FajraKatviro/FKFramework3/README.md

 This section is a separate git repository.
 The repository contains *.pri* files with default pre-defined locations for FKFramework3 related files.
 - FK_FRAMEWORK_PATH - FKFramework3 root directory
-- FK_TOOLS_FOLDER - Tools section directory
 - FK_UTILS_FOLDER - Utils section directory

-Include 'fkframeworkpath.pri' to get these values or include 'fkframework.pri' to use utils section If you want override used FKFramework3 location, you should set FK_FRAMEWORK_PATH variable before include command.
+Include 'fkframeworkpath.pri' to get these values or include 'fkframework.pri' to use fkfeatures If you want override used FKFramework3 location, you should set FK_FRAMEWORK_PATH variable before include command.
 So, there is the best place for include command at the end of project file.

+**Features section**

+This section provides the set of *.pri* files for enabling FKFramework3 features.
+Add value to FK variable (e.g. FK += imageset) to enable feature See content table for avaliable utils.

-**Tools section**
+**Utils section**

 This section includes the set of tools designed for different develop or deploy automatisations.
 See content table for tools description.

-**Utils section**

-This section provides the set of *.pri* files for enabling FKFramework3 features.
-Add value to FK variable (e.g. FK += imageset) to enable feature See content table for avaliable utils.

 **Modules section**